OmniDB/doc/en/src/03_installation.md

 Press Ctrl+C to exit
 ```

-Now that the web server is running, you may access OmniDB web app on your
+Now that the web server is running, you may access OmniDB browser-based app on
-favorite browser.
+your favorite browser.
 Type in address bar: `localhost:8000` and hit `Enter`.
 If
 everything went fine, you shall see a page like this:

 ![](../img/03_installation_02.png)